-What things should be on my Packing List for a stay in a Managed Isolation facility in New Zealand?
+What to pack for a stay in a Managed Isolation facility in New Zealand

 Everyone entering New Zealand is currently legally required to complete 14 days in a managed isolation facility.
 These can be hotels or motels anywhere in New Zealand and are allocated by New Zealand Immigration.
 You don’t get to choose where you stay unfortunately and which one you get is somewhat random.
 Immigration do their best to allocate you a facility close to where your final destination in New Zealand is going to be, but this isn’t guaranteed.

 What’s available and provided at each facility varies hugely, and so although you might not need everything on this list, these are all the things which I am SO glad I brought with me!